How much weight (in loose skin/tissue) will I lose from a tummy tuck?

 Tummy tuck surgery varies greatly from patient to patient.
 There are three components to the surgery that can be corrected.
 These are 1) excess abdominal fat 2) excess abdominal skin and 3) loose abdominal muscles.
 Most patients have all or only some of these indications and therefore each surgery is uniquely designed for each individual patient.
 Some patients will lose a significant amount of weight with this surgery and I have removed up to 20 pounds in some patients.
 However, most patients typically lose a more modest amount of weight but benefit greatly from the removal of loose skin and stretch marks with the simultaneous tightening of all of the abdominal muscles.
 Patients can expect to achieve a flat belly with tight muscles with a modest amount of weight loss depending on the amount of excess fat present before surgery.

-You won't really lose weight from a tummy tuck
+Weight loss from a tummy tuck

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.